 However, according to the third School Nutrition Dietary Assessment Study (SNDA III) which analyzed school lunches from the 2004/2005 school year, the average school lunches fell short in the following ways:

-- contained 34 percent of calories from fat
+- All school lunches contained at least 34 percent of calories from fat.

 The study also found that “foods sold in competition with USDA school meals were widely available on campus, particularly in secondary schools.”
 These are foods sold a la carte in the cafeteria, for fundraisers, and in vending machines that were not in keeping with the USDA nutrition guidelines.

 The good news from this assessment was that more than two-thirds of school lunches met the requirements for protein, vitamins, and minerals.

 And although this assessment is the most recent of its kinds, it has been eight years since school lunches were studied in this manor.
 In that time, childhood obesity and diabetes numbers have skyrocketed.
 So, here’s hoping that the next analysis reveals improved nutrition in every category.

 What do you think of these results?
 Tell us in the comments section below!